 - PML 2011-031: PML 2011-031 - 7/29/2011 - Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA) - Bargaining Unit 6

 - PML 2015-027: PML 2015-027 - 9/24/2015 - Amendments to California Family Rights Act regulations

 - 29 CFR Appendix C to Part 825: Notice to Employees of Rights under FMLA

 - DOL FMLA Fact Sheets: Fact sheets by topic

-- DOL Wage and Hours Division - FMLA: The Family and Medical Leave Act
+- DOL Wage and Hours Division - FMLA: The Employer's Guide to The Family and Medical Leave Act

 - Employee Rights under FMLA: Poster